 The Tax Advantages of Indexed Universal Life

-Like all life insurance policies, indexed universal life has the following advantages:
+Agents like to point out the tax advantages of IULs.
+However, all cash-value life insurance has the same advantages.
+Like all cash value life insurance policies, indexed universal life insurance has the following tax advantages:

 - the death benefit is income-tax free

-However, there are some people who could use an indexed universal life insurance policy.
+However, some people could use an indexed universal life insurance policy.
 You

 (1) have permanent insurance needs